Gun Trust Attorney in Dallas, TX

 When a person owning such a firearm dies, the law places burdensome restrictions on the disposition of that weapon.

-One way to legally avoid complications with gun ownership and transfer is through the use of a gun trust (also known as an NFA Trust).
-A Gun Trust is customarily a revocable Trust, which means it can be changed or ended at any time during the grantor’s (the person who started the Trust) lifetime.
+One way to legally avoid complications with gun ownership and transfer is through the use of a Gun Trust (also known as an NFA Trust).
+This is customarily a revocable Trust, which means it can be changed or ended at any time during the grantor’s (the person who started the Trust) lifetime.
 The Trust becomes the legal “owner” of the firearm, which can then be used and enjoyed by the beneficiaries of the Trust (which can include the original owner and other people).

 Some would-be owners have found it difficult to obtain the required CLEO signature of their ATF forms.
-An NFA Gun Trust bypasses these requirements.
+An NFA Trust bypasses these requirements.
 If a Gun Trust is used to acquire weapons, no fingerprints, photographs or CLEO signatures are necessary.
 For more information regarding your specific scenario, contact Chris Parvin, your NFA Trust attorney in Dallas, TX.

 Keep Government Out of Your Family Gun Transfers